Ceremony instructions

 The second row graduands stand when they are directed to do so by the Student Marshal and proceed to the foot of the stairs of the stage.
 Subsequently other rows stand and proceed in turn.

-As graduates exit the stage, the tassel is moved to the right side of the cap.
-The right side of the hood is opened so the entire hood is shown.
+After Bachelor’s graduates exit the stage, the tassel is moved to the right side of the mortarboard.
+Bachelor’s degree graduates may now turn the right side of the hood open so the entire hood is shown.

 Concurrent degree graduates

 Graduands receiving more than one degree at a given ceremony should make themselves known to the Student Marshals at the rehearsal.
-They will provide you with specific instructions regarding receiving your second degree.
+If you are unable to attend, then on the day of the ceremony you will need to locate a Marshal in the Grand Hall for instructions.
+You will receive specific instructions regarding receiving your second degree.

-Concurrent degree graduands will require two hoods – one for each degree.
-Concurrent degree graduands may place a rental order through the regalia rental site for the first degree (gown, hood, cap) and contact graduation@unb.ca to arrange for a second hood at no additional charge.
-The graduand will pick up both hoods at the same time but must return all rental regalia immediately following the ceremony.
+Concurrent degree graduands will require two hoods – one representing each degree, for example BA/BEd.
+When placing your rental order (gown, hood, cap) through the regalia rental site for the first degree, select the option to “add more to order” to reserve a second hood at no additional charge.
+You will pick up both hoods at the same time with your gown.
+All rental regalia must be returned immediately following the ceremony.
 If both hoods are not returned with the gown, graduates will be responsible for paying replacement costs.

 Class composite in Saint John